-From the endless beach umbrellas to the quiet hills, the mud-soaked ATVs and the friendly elephants, Phuket is an island that never ceases to reinvent itself.
+From the endless beach umbrellas to the quiet hills, the mud-soaked ATVs and the friendly elephants, Phuket in Thailand is an island that never ceases to reinvent itself.

 There is so much to see and do for beach bums, extreme adventure enthusiasts, night owls, culturati and every kind of traveller.